 About this project

-We will tell stories of the people most affected by the problem — from young shooters and victims, to law enforcement, to moms taking to the street to find solutions.
+Every Other Hour’s team of reporters, producers and editors has talked with hundreds of people across the city, and beyond its borders.
+We’ve sought out the voices and perspectives of people most affected by the violence — from young shooters and victims, to law enforcement, to neighbors taking to the street to find solutions.

-And we’ll seek out experts and investigate institutional issues to build a better understanding of the complex web of causes of gun violence and its effects.
+We’ve interviewed experts and city leaders, and investigated institutional issues to build a better understanding of the complex web of causes of gun violence and its effects.

 And we’ve asked people who live in communities most affected by shootings what they wish was better understood by the public.
 They tell us to remember that everyday life gets lived in these neighborhoods.
 They tell us Chicago must correct generations of neglect.
 That all communities must have strong schools, safe streets and jobs.
 And they are looking for a sense of civic and personal urgency on a scale with the crisis.